-According to the World Health Organization, depression affects approximately 400 million people around the world.
-When it isn’t properly treated, this condition reduces quality of life for sufferers and can lead to a number of serious consequences.
+According to the World Health Organization (WHO), depression affects approximately 280 million people around the world.
+In early 2020 due to the global pandemic, depression rates in US adults rose from 8.5% to a shocking 27.8%.
+Even worse, Boston University School of Public Health published new research in October, 2021 in The Lancet showing that the depression rate has risen even further in 2021 to 32.8%.
+This is 1 in every 3 adults in the US.
+When depression isn’t properly treated, this condition reduces the quality of life for sufferers and can lead to a number of serious consequences.
 Many different treatments exist for depression.

-However, regardless of the treatment methods chosen, patients dealing with the symptoms of depression may experience benefit from participating in Reiki sessions in conjunction with their professional treatment programs and methods.
+Regardless of the main treatment methods chosen, patients dealing with the symptoms of depression may experience benefit from participating in Reiki sessions in conjunction with their professional treatment programs and methods.

 The Dangers of Depression